9 Ways to Take Care of Your Own Mental Health Right Now

 - Focus on what you can control.
 Part of our stress comes from not being able to control what’s happening.
-So, focus on the lifestyle choices you can control: diet, exercise and quality time with your loved ones (the ones you’re quarantining with, and virtually).
+So, focus on the lifestyle choices you can control: diet, exercise and quality time with your loved ones.

 - Mindfulness activities.
 Try mindfulness activities to manage your stress, including meditation, journaling, yoga and breathing exercises.
-There are a number of free videos online or check with your local yoga studios — many are offering free classes via their social media accounts right now.
+There are a number of free videos online or check with your local yoga studios.

-We know you’re dedicated to helping others in need right now, but you can’t take care of them to the best of your ability if you don’t take care of yourself.
+We know you’re dedicated to helping others in need, but you can’t take care of them to the best of your ability if you don’t take care of yourself.
 Treat yourself as you would treat a patient — your well-being should also be a priority.